Our partners

 Arts Council England

 Arts Council England is the national development agency for creativity and culture.
-We have set out our strategic vision in Let’s Create that by 2030 we want England to be a country in which the creativity of each of us is valued and given the chance to flourish and where everyone of us has access to a remarkable range of high-quality cultural experiences.
-We invest public money from Government and The National Lottery to help support the sector and to deliver this vision. www.artscouncil.org.uk.
+Our vision, set out in our strategy Let’s Create, is that by 2030, we want England to be a country in which the creativity of each of us is valued and given the chance to flourish, and where every one of us has access to a remarkable range of high-quality cultural experiences.
+Between 2023 and 2026 we will have invested over £467million of public money from Government, alongside an estimated £250 million each year from The National Lottery, to help ensure that people in every part of the country have access to culture and creativity in the places where they live.
+Visit our website to learn more about our work.

 • The Arts Council of Northern Ireland